D-Boys

-D-Boys (stylized as D-BOYS) is a young male actors group affiliated with Watanabe Entertainment.
+D-Boys (stylized as D-BOYS) is a Japanese acting troupe affiliated with Watanabe Entertainment.
 The D in the group's name stands for "Drama" (acting work), "Dream", "Debut", "Discovery" and "Development" (growth and advancement).

 Although the D-Boys are promoted as a group and members occasionally work together on the same projects, each actor develops his career independently from his fellow members in their own television, cinema and theatre projects.
 New D-Boys members are regularly selected through public audition events with interactive participation of fan club members.